Pondering the Perspectives of The People. . .

 It also may become obvious that I write my words in a program that doesn't have a spell checker, so please forgive my typos, my mis-spellings.
 I'm from the old school where you didn't have a wonderful helper like a spell checker.
 We had dictionaries, available only in book form.
 Heavy to carry around, but when one is dedicated to spelling words correctly, a person used up some time and brain energy to memorize word spellings.
 It's actually a good thing.

-In my junior college days I had a journalism professor, Dr. David Ratcliff, who gave his beginning journalism students (as in me!) spelling tests each Friday and handed out a sheet of paper with our words for the next Friday.
+In my junior college days I had a journalism professor, Dr. David Ratcliff, who gave his beginning journalism students (as in me!) spelling tests each Friday and handed out a sheet of paper with the words for next Friday.
 That will sharpen your brain.
 Test scores figured into your final grade.
 Skip any other day, but not Friday.
 A "no show" would get you an F.

 Exercise your brain.
 Learn to spell.
 Really expand your horizons, learn a language other than your birth one.